-- Coordinating services for students with disabilities, which includes verifying eligibility for accommodations based on disability documentation and determining reasonable accommodations as needed - Providing advocacy support for students with documented disabilities - Assisting members of the campus community in responding to disability related issues and concerns - Working with the larger campus community to overcome architectural, attitudinal, and administrative barriers - Educating and training students on assistive technology resources
+- Coordinating services for students with disabilities, which includes verifying eligibility for accommodations based on disability documentation and determining reasonable accommodations as needed - Providing advocacy support for students with disabilities - Assisting members of the campus community in responding to disability related issues and concerns - Educating and training students on assistive technology resources

 Students must register with the office to request accommodations.
-This includes submitting documentation from a medical provider and meeting with a StAAR Center representative to determine reasonable accommodations through an interactive process.
+This includes submitting documentation from a medical provider and meeting with a StAAR Center Accessibility Specialist to determine reasonable accommodations through an interactive process.
 Documentation guidelines, along with instructions on how to register, can be found on The StAAR Center website.